Lighting and Decor for Living Big in Small Spaces

 Small kitchens present a big design challenge, but they can also be highly efficient and functional if done correctly.
 Use kit track lighting with lights that can be individually positioned and aimed at food prep or eating areas.
 Under-cupboard lights make a kitchen space brighter and more usable.

 Place a mirror on the floor in a corner to make a space look larger.
 In bedrooms or long hall areas, hang a wall mirror to add depth to the space and break up a repetitive look.

 Use landscape or outdoor lighting to visually extend your indoor spaces outside.
 An outdoor patio or seating area can be easily incorporated into the decorating look of your indoor room, making your indoor space look that much bigger.

 Want more inspiration?
-Try one of the small space decorating videos below that are taken from the Lamps Plus YouTube channel.
+Try one of the small space decorating videos on this page, or visit our Lamps Plus YouTube channel.